Scattered spring: How climate change disrupts the synchrony of biological events: S. Supporting Information

 We run two simulations to verify the interpretation of our findings.
-The first checks the asymptotic approximation derived in Section A.1.
-The second checks the interpretation of the data in Section A.2.
+The first verifies the asymptotic approximation of the thermal-sum model derived in Section A.1.
+The second verifies the interpretation of the data in Section A.2.